 by Deirdre Baker

-About Deirdre Baker
+about Deirdre Baker

 Deirdre Baker is Assistant Professor of English Literature at the University of Toronto, where she teaches children’s literature.
 She reviews and writes regularly for the Horn Book Magazine and has published various articles on children’s literature; she has been the children’s book reviewer for the Toronto Star since 1998.
 She is the author of the children’s novel Becca at Sea (2007) and Becca Fair and Foul (2018).
 She is the co-author with Ken Setterington of A Guide to Canadian Children’s Books (2005).